Terms and Conditions

 3. ADMISSION TICKET/ENTRY PERMIT

-a. the fact that objects from KM21 permanent collection are not on display or objects or parts of exhibitions and permanent collection presentations that were on display prior to 13 March are no longer on display as a result of coronavirus measures;
+a. the fact that objects from KM21 permanent collection are not on display or objects or parts of exhibitions and permanent collection presentations that were on display but are no longer on display as a result of coronavirus measures;

 b. the closure of part of the building, including but not restricted to partial closure for the installation or dismantling of exhibitions or changes to exhibition or facilities as a result of coronavirus measures;